Who can have a spousal IRA?

 How spousal IRAs can grow

-The couple's goal is to retire at age 55.
-If they continue to put aside $5,500 for another 14 years, when Craig reaches that magic age, his non-working wife could have a tidy, tax-free nest egg of $173,130, assuming a modest 5 percent annual return.
+The 40-ish couple's goal is to retire at 55.
+If they put aside $5,500 annually until Craig reaches that magic age, his non-working wife could have a tidy, tax-free nest egg of $173,130, assuming a modest 5 percent annual return.
 That doesn't include any catch-up contributions once they reach age 50.

 Keep the creditors away

-Let's hope you don't have a bankruptcy problem as you approach retirement, but just in case, it is good to know that money in an IRA is protected in a federal bankruptcy proceeding, points out Bensema.
-In 2016 through 2018, protection is limited to $1,283,025.
+Let's hope you don't have a bankruptcy problem as you approach retirement, but just in case, it is good to know that money in an IRA is protected in a federal bankruptcy proceeding.

-This kind of protection can be particularly important for a spouse with no job and little current work experience, Hounsell says.
+That can be particularly important for a spouse with no job and little work experience.
+In 2016 through 2018, the protection is capped at $1,283,025.

 Your state determines whether an IRA is protected from other kinds of creditors.
 The Asset Protection Society tracks the rules of individual states.